 By Ideas Collide

-Building a positive culture and ensuring your company is a great place to work requires a commitment from the organization’s leadership—and also every team member.
+Building a positive culture requires commitment from the organization’s leadership and employees.
 At Ideas Collide, we focus on building fantastic teams, which in turn builds our amazing culture.
-This process begins with leadership before extending to each team member, who each act as a stakeholder, thus ensuring a great work environment is built and maintained by all.
+Beginning with leadership that then extends to each team member ensures a great work environment is maintained by all.

 One of the driving reasons behind the creation of Ideas Collide’s culture was the question: if you don’t love your work, how can you love your life?
-Work consumes so much of our day-to-day time, making it critical that employees enjoy their time while at work.
+Work consumes so much of our day-to-day time, so it’s critical employees enjoy their time at work.
 It’s the cultivation of a great work environment that becomes the key to retaining happy, engaged team members and reaching business goals.

-FIRST- Keep in mind that this starts with you.
-Committed leadership and executives are necessary, each invested in the creation of a greater culture is essential, though this process also simultaneously starts from the ground up.
-Disengaged workers cost a company loss revenue, upset customers and a feeling of tension across the workplace.
-Fast Company estimated that lost productivity costs U.S. companies over $350 billion annually.
+It all starts with you.
+Committed leadership is a necessary component of any successful work environment; disengaged workers can equal lost revenue, upset clients and a general feeling of tension across the workplace.
+In fact, Fast Company estimated that lost productivity costs U.S. companies over 0 billion annually.

-SECOND- Generously give back to your employees.
+Generously give back to your employees.
 This applies to teams, business units or the company as a whole.
-If you are a leader, work at showing recognition and rewards.
+As a leader, work on showing recognition and rewarding employees.
 You’ll be surprised at the impact something as small as a shout-out has.

 At Ideas Collide, we end each week with a “brag session” where employees recognize each other for delivering top-notch work or pitching in to help finish a project.
 This helps boost pride in the work while driving a collaborative workplace.